SteeltoeOSS/Documentation/api/v2/circuitbreaker/hystrix.md

 The first is the [Netflix Hystrix Dashboard](https://github.com/Netflix/Hystrix/wiki/Dashboard).
 This dashboard is appropriate when you are not running your application on Cloud Foundry -- for example, when you are developing and testing your application locally on your desktop.

-The second is the [Spring Cloud Services Hystrix Dashboard](https://docs.pivotal.io/spring-cloud-services/1-5/common/circuit-breaker/).
-This dashboard is part of the [Spring Cloud Services](https://docs.pivotal.io/spring-cloud-services/1-5/common/) offering and is made available to applications through the normal service instance binding mechanisms on Cloud Foundry.
+The second is the [Spring Cloud Services Hystrix Dashboard](https://docs.pivotal.io/spring-cloud-services/2-1/common/circuit-breaker/index.html).
+This dashboard is part of the [Spring Cloud Services v2](https://docs.pivotal.io/spring-cloud-services/) offering and is made available to applications through the normal service instance binding mechanisms on Cloud Foundry.

+> As of Spring Cloud Services 3.0, the Hystrix Dashboard has been deprecated.
+The dashboard is still supported in version 2.1

 You should use the `Steeltoe.CircuitBreaker.Hystrix.MetricsEventsCore` package in an ASP.NET Core application when targeting the Netflix Hystrix Dashboard.
 When added to your app, it exposes a new REST endpoint in your application: `/hystrix/hystrix.stream`.
 This endpoint is used by the Netflix dashboard in receiving `SSE` metrics and status events from your application.